The-Jedi-501/The-Jedi-501/README.md

-# Hey, I'm Chris 👋
+# Hello there, I'm Chris

 Undergraduate at UMass Dartmouth studying Computer Engineering and Electrical Engineering.
 Interested in embedded systems, robotics, and defense applications.